yurenape/eflips_battery_degeneration/README.md

 <!-- CONTACT -->
 ## Contact

-Lu - ludger.heideœtu-berlin.de
+Lu - ludger.heide@tu-berlin.de

 Project Link: [https://github.com/your_username/repo_name](https://github.com/your_username/repo_name)

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 Use this space to list resources you find helpful and would like to give credit to.
-I've included a few of my favorites to kick things off!